animeavi/twoot/README.md

 Twoot is a python script that mirrors tweets from a twitter account to a Mastodon account.
 It is simple to set-up on a local machine, configurable and feature-rich.

+**UPDATE 11 DEC 2022**
+VERSION 3.1 HOTFIX

+* Added missing `default.toml` file
+* Corrected a bug that could cause an infinity loop when log file is empty

-**UPDATE 11 DEC 2022** VERSION 3.0 brings some important changes and new features:
+VERSION 3.0 brings some important changes and new features:

 * Only potentially breaking change: **If you are using a version of python < 3.11 you need to install the `tomli` module**
 * Twoot can be configured with a config file in [TOML](https://toml.io/) format.
 Check `default.toml` for details